-The Social Partnership Forum (SPF) brings together NHS Employers, NHS Trade Unions, NHS England, Health Education England (HEE), NHS Improvement and the Department of Health to discuss and debate the development and implementation of the workforce implications of policy.
+The national Social Partnership Forum (SPF) brings together NHS Employers, NHS Trade Unions, Health Education England (HEE) and NHS England and NHS Improvement (NHSEI) and the Department of Health and Social Care (DHSC) to discuss and debate the development and implementation of the workforce implications of policy.

 - contribute staff side and employer perspectives to emerging policy at a formative stage

 - improve policy development and implementation by feeding in ideas on workforce implications

 - promote good practice in relation to partnership working and effective communication between partners.

 Another key aim of the SPF is to encourage employers and trade unions to work together to ensure a positive working environment, in which staff can provide high quality care and services.
 To facilitate this approach, the national SPF signposts useful tools and resources to promote and support partnership working in the NHS on the How we do partnership web page.
 Case studies are also developed by partners and published on the SPF website, to evidence positive outcomes achieved through partnership working and to share learning.
 Employers and trade unions working together also helps to ensure staff are actively engaged, supported and consulted in issues impacting on their workplace/organisation.
 There is a growing body of evidence to demonstrate that effective staff engagement is essential in creating a positive culture of safe, compassionate care and is strongly linked to improving patient outcomes and organisational performance.

 Read more about the SPF, and our key achievements over the last year, in this infographic.